 - The individual giving you legal advice about the agreement must be a lawyer; a trade union representative with written authority from the trade union or an advice centre worker, who has written authority from the centre to give this advice

-Frequently Asked Questions (FAQs) about Settlement Agreements:
+Frequently Asked Questions (FAQs) about a Settlement Agreement:

 What is a settlement agreement?